fnesveda/MapSwitcher/README.md

 Usage
 -----
-*MapSwitcher* adds buttons to the tools sections of Google Maps and Mapy&#46;cz, clicking on which opens the currently displayed location in Google Maps, Mapy&#46;cz or Geoportal&#46;gov&#46;cz.
+*MapSwitcher* adds buttons to the tools sections of Google Maps and Mapy&#46;cz, clicking on which opens the currently displayed location in Google Maps or Mapy&#46;cz.
 In the extension options you can decide which buttons will be shown, as well as whether the new map will open in a new tab.